ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 layout: ballerina-cloud-left-nav-pages-swanlake
 title: Azure Functions
 description: Learn how to write and deploy Azure Functions using ballerina
-keywords: ballerina, programming language, serverless, cloud, Azure, Functions, Cloud Native
+keywords: ballerina, programming language, serverless, cloud, azure, functions, cloud native
 permalink: /learn/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions/
 active: azure-functions
 intro: The Azure Functions extension provides the functionality to expose a Ballerina function as a serverless function in the Azure Functions platform.